UK to unveil new scheme to curb drug prices -sources

 Governments across Europe have been taking a tough line on drug costs as stagnant economic growth hits their healthcare budgets.

-In Germany, Chancellor Angela Merkel's conservatives and the center-left Social Democrats agreed on Monday to maintain a similar tight rein on prescription drug costs via legally mandated price discounts.
+In Germany, Chancellor Angela Merkel's conservatives and the centre-left Social Democrats agreed on Monday to maintain a similar tight rein on prescription drug costs via legally mandated price discounts.

 The new deal struck between the British government and the Association of the British Pharmaceutical Industry (ABPI) follows several months of tough negotiations during which the ABPI argued that medicine prices in Britain are already among the lowest in Europe.